Edvinas1122/Journal-App/Readme.md

 Docker container used to keep dependencies, like node, npm, node modules, dist files, etc. - therefore keeping the host maschine 'cleaner'.
 Another benefit is quick migration.

+## Tunnel network

+Container use Cloudflare's tunnels - network forwarding, ngrok like.
+This way it will bind to a developer preview domain, supporting live reload, while editing the source code.

 ## Requirements

 - Docker